Symbolic Summation of Multivariate Rational Functions: Shift equivalence testing of polynomials

-From the relation $p(\vx+\va)=q(\vx)$ in the SET problem, we obtain a polynomial system by collecting coefficients of the polynomial $p(\vx+\va)-q(\vx)$ in $\vx$.
-So a direct approach to the SET problem is solving this polynomial system.
+In this section, we introduce $n$ new variables $\va=\{a_1,\ldots,a_n\}$.
+The SET problem is equivalent to finding the zeros of the polynomial $p(\vx+\va)-q(\vx)\in\bF[\va,\vx]$ with respect to $\va$.
+Collecting its coefficients in $\vx$, we obtain a polynomial system.
+A direct approach to the SET problem is solving this polynomial system.
 Without exploring the hidden structure of the polynomial system, this naive approach could be very in-efficient.
 The common idea of the above three methods is to find the defining linear system of $F_{p, q}$, which avoids solving the polynomial system directly.
 To do this, the DOS algorithm finds an appropriate finite cover of the polynomial system.
-Then it reduces the SET problem into solving several linear systems successively by evaluating the non-linear part of polynomials.
-This kind of evaluation is called the linearization of polynomials, whose definition will be strictly stated below.
+Then it reduces the SET problem to solving several linear systems successively by evaluating the non-linear part of polynomials.
+This kind of evaluation is called the \textit{linearization} of polynomials, whose definition will be strictly stated below.